About the course

 - a bibliography of the works cited in the research proposal.

-The bibliography and any footnotes should be included in your word count.
+The bibliography and any footnotes should not be included in your word count.

 If possible, please ensure that the word count is clearly displayed on the document.